christian-volmer/OFFT/README.md

 The license and additional information can be found below.
 - The license text in the file “LICENSE_1_0.txt” located in the root directory of this project.
 - The license text on the boost website: <https://www.boost.org/LICENSE_1_0.txt>.
-- Bbackground information on the boost website: <https://www.boost.org/users/license.html>.
+- Background information about the license on the boost website: <https://www.boost.org/users/license.html>.

 “offt” is not affiliated to the Boost project.